 The demand for student spaces continues to be an issue for CBE, even with the opening of our new schools.
 If Grade K-9 student registration requests exceed available space in a designated regular program or designated alternative program, the principal must use the lottery process.
 The lottery process was established to ensure fair and equitable access to school programs (regular, alternative) experiencing a student population that is either at capacity or over capacity.

-The new lottery process provides straightforward answers for school administrators, school councils and parents about the order in which students are accepted into the school.
-It also provides a consistent approach across the system, rather than having variation from school to school in the process.
+The lottery process provides straightforward answers for school administrators, school councils and parents about the order in which students are accepted into a school that does not have enough space for all students in the program’s designated attendance area.
+It also provides a consistent approach across the system, rather than having variation in the process from school to school.

-Lottery draws will be supervised by more than one person, including the school principal or administration delegate, school council member, and administrative assistant.
-All registrations will be assigned a number and an accurate record of the lottery will be created and maintained.
+Lottery draws will be supervised by more than one person, including the school principal or administration delegate, school council member and administrative assistant.
+Each registration form / expression of interest will be assigned a number and an accurate record of the lottery will be created and maintained.

-If an acceptance or call back is refused, the student comes off the list.
-If the refusal is based on the inability to take all members of a family, the student may remain on the list and be recalled if there is space for all.
+If an acceptance or callback is refused, the student comes off the list.
+If the refusal is based on the inability to take all members of a family, the student may remain on the callback list and be contacted if there is space for all.